 Another reason is that cheating is no longer stigmatized the way it once was.
 Dating sites make it easy to form emotional connections with people online, and those connections can easily lead to sexual relationships.
 Additionally, many people start finding younger men and women attractive as they get older, and are tempted into straying from their aging spouses.

 Cheating isn’t the only way to derail a divorce: Addiction is another way of being unfaithful to your spouse.
 When people become addicted to alcohol, drugs, pornography, gambling, and the like, they put these things above the needs of their families.
 These habits often grow worse over time, and at some point, the spouse may decide that they can no longer be in a relationship that revolves around addiction.

 This decision is frequently the result of the addicted person hitting rock bottoms, such as a gambler losing all of his and his wife’s savings.
 The emotional and financial damage that ensues is too much for the family to overcome.

 Life expectancy and general health have improved a lot and, unlike previous generations, baby boomers know that reaching 50 isn’t nearing the end of the road.
 With many years still ahead of them, they have time to decide what’s going to make them happy in the long run.

 Greater health care access and programs and organizations designed to keep older adults physically, mentally, and emotionally fit and healthy encourage people to stay active even when their partners have failed to do so.
-Rather than let their partners hold them back, people are choosing to make the most of their later years, even if that means divorcing.
+Rather than let their partners hold them back, people are choosing to make the most of their later years, even if that means getting a divorce.